cesar-douady/open-lmake/doc/src/rules.md

 | python      | `str` or `list` or `tuple` | -       | Simple  |         |

 This attribute defines an unnamed static dep.
+The value is identical to values in the `deps` dict.

 During execution, `cmd` stdin will be redirected to this dep, else it is `/dev/null`.